CanadianShield/CustomClaimProvider/README.md

 # Introduction
 I often get questions like *“How can I add some information as claim?”* or *“My information is not in Entra ID, what should I do to include these information in my token?”* This example can be used to address some scenarios such as:
 1. I need to get email of manager of user in his token.
 Based on this information, in my application I will be able to validate his access of this user is authorized or not.
 2. I need to get businnes profil of user from an external database managed by HR.

+Thank to copilot for grammar correction.

 # Architecture schema
 ![image](./images/Architecture-Schema-1.png)